masShinde/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js App Router : Guide Implementation

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This project is implemented by following Next Js official Guide.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+The project contains a dashboard app with crud operations implemented using server and client components in NextJs.